 Being active in the farmers market, holiday bazaars, and catering events, the couple is able to get to know their customers.
 They love that they are able to talk with their customers and see them face to face.
 Customers can find out what is in the food they are feeding their families, they can see who makes their food, and they can understand that Shady Rail strives to give them the highest quality product available.
 Everything is made from scratch, homemade in the bakery.
 Jenny still uses the rolling pin & pie dough recipe that her Grandma Dorothy used to make all her pies with that she sold to restaurants many years ago.
 The couple wants their customers to be happy and always ready to come back for more treats!

 Silver Valley Farm is located 25 miles south of Lafayette, Indiana and 45 miles northwest of Indianapolis.
-We are a small farm raising Hampshire and Border Leicester sheep, selling lamb and wool products directly to consumers as well as breeding stock for our fellow sheep producers.
+We are a small farm raising Hampshire, Polypay, Border & Blue Faced Leicester sheep and sell lamb and wool products directly to consumers.
 Our sheep are raised traditionally on pasture; the way our grandparents raised sheep on the farm.
 We grow a variety of forage for rotational grazing and we produce our own hay to feed through the winter months when the grass is not available.
-Our focus is on producing the best quality lamb to sell to our customers and we would never sell anything we wouldn’t put on our own table.
+Our focus is on producing the best quality lamb to sell to our customers and we would never sell anything we would not put on our own table.

-We raise 50 or more lambs per year that are processed at local state inspected facilities allowing us to sell directly to the consumer.
-A variety of frozen lamb cuts are available seasonally at the Crawfordsville Farmers' Market, or you may contact us by phone or email.
+We raise approximately 90 lambs per year that are processed at local state inspected facilities allowing us to sell directly to the consumer.
+A variety of frozen lamb cuts are available at Four Seasons Local Market, or you may contact us by phone or email.
 Additionally, we sell whole or half lambs, cut to your specifications to provide a cost effective way to feed your family quality lamb.
-Enjoy farm raised lamb by calling today!

 Shannon Family Farms was started in July of 2004 by Jonathan & Kelly Shannon with a farmhouse, 9 acres, and a small herd of Boer Goats.
 As time went on, the farm evolved to what it has become today.
 At Shannon Family Farms, we strive to raise animals in the most responsible way possible while meeting the demands and needs of our family and customers alike.